hunternet93/dymo-web-service-clone/README.md

 # Dymo Web Service Clone
-This is a work-in-progress open-source reimplementation of Dymo's web service for label printing.
+This is an open-source reimplementation of Dymo's web service for label printing.

 ### Requirements
 * Linux (support for other OSes would be trivial, but also unneccessary)